2 History of Healing: The World’s Healing Systems

 Traditional Indigenous Medicine in South America (Jouvencia Agossi, 2023)

-Of course, there are as many traditional healing systems in the world as there are cultures (assuming they haven’t been extinguished by colonization).
+Of course, there are as many traditional healing systems in the world as there are cultures (provided they haven’t been extinguished by colonization).
 One of the most life-giving ways to learn about traditional healing is by respectfully conversing with others about their family and cultural healing traditions, while sharing and learning about any of our own that we may have (Ermine, n.d.).
 With respectful attention to proper protocol, Traditional Healers may also offer teachings as they deem appropriate.
 A Traditional Healer is a person who is recognized by their own community as someone gifted and skilled to provide health care by using plant, animal and mineral substances and other methods based on social, cultural and religious practices (WHO, n.d.).

 Introductory learning about some traditional healing systems can occur via these two quick reference data bases*: